I love a great doodle. Not only do I love doing them, I’m fascinated by other people’s too.

 There is an actual National Doodle Day, and what a great day it is.
 EPILEPSY ACTION owns National Doodle Day.
 This registered charity is based out of England.
 They raise funds to help people living with epilepsy and neurofibromatosis.

-They’ve been doing this since 2004 and have raised over £500,000 (British Pounds) and that money supports Epilepsy Action as well as the Neurofibromatosis Association.
+They’ve been doing this since 2004 and have raised well over £500,000 (British Pounds) and that money supports Epilepsy Action as well as the Neurofibromatosis Association.

 My own beautiful, young niece's life was cut short by epilepsy.